-- 1- Auto: this enables automatic vibrato and the dial will control how much vibrato is added to the sound. - 2- Auto time: This is similar to Auto mode, but a time envelope will control the amount of vibrato.
+1- Auto: this enables automatic vibrato and the dial will control how much vibrato is added to the sound.

+- 2- Auto time: This is similar to Auto mode, but a time envelope will control the amount of vibrato.
 You can edit this envelope in the preferences by clicking on "edit auto vib".
 This opens a small panel that displays a table and lets you control its duration and intensity. - 3- Manual: This is for advanced use and offers continuous control over vibrato.
-In reality, a woodwind player changes the shape or position of their mouth on the mouthpiece to change the pitch up and down.
 In this mode, the neutral position (with no pitch change) is the middle value of the knob and a value of 0.5 (and CC at value 64).
 Values below 0.5 will result in a lower pitch and values above 0.5 will result in a higher pitch.
 This is very useful for creating vibrato that doesn't have a fixed speed.